 During the first two weeks of the month of May, the City Manager reviews the details of each proposed budget for efficiency and compliance with the Commission's direction, and make any necessary adjustments to the requested budget.

 Budget Workshop (July)

 The City Commission holds a budget workshop to discuss the proposed budget and capital improvement program.
+Citizens are encouraged to attend.

 1st and 2nd Public Hearings (September)